School Policy Guide

 Room 112, across from the Main Office is available for use by members of the Hawthorne Community.
 The room is open 7:30 am – 5:00 p.m.
 Please just sign in at the office first.
 There are computers available for your use.
 They have internet access, Microsoft office and a printer.
 Family Room can be used for answering emails, writing letters, working on a resume, applying for jobs, finding information on community resources, and finding parenting resources.
 Plus there are books, magazines, puzzles, and games for learning and playing with your children.

-Our Community Schools Director, Ericka Brown and our Family Liaison, Rosario Vela, both have offices in our Family Room
+Our Community School Resource Coordinator, Antonio Cruz-Rodriguez, and our Family Liaison, Rosario Vela, both have offices in our Family Room.

 Hawthorne Cell Phone Policy